 The consequences of addiction get worse over time.
 Addiction is a progressive disease.
 It's never easy to quit.
 But if you've already suffered negative consequences and don't want them to get worse, there's never a better time to quit than now.

 To learn more about addiction follow theses links:

 To learn more about the various drugs follow these links:

 To learn more about recovery follow these links:

-The Health On the Net Foundation is an NGO in special consultative status with the United Nations.
+The Health On the Net Foundation is an NGO in partnership with the United Nations.

 Included information: What is addiction first of all?
 Addiction recovery coping skills, addiction recovery techniques and strategies are included.
 Relapse prevention skills, tools of recovery and relapse prevention strategies and techniques are included.
 Addiction recovery guide and prevention of addiction are included.
 Overcoming addiction is included.
 Relapse prevention facts are included.
 Stages of relapse: emotional, mental, and behavioral are included along with relapse prevention strategies.

 The first rule of recovery from addiction is discussed.
 Relapse triggers and high-risk situations are discussed.
 HALT, the importance of honesty, relaxation meditation, and evidence based methods are included.
 What is Addiction is covered.
 Definition of addiction, definition of drug addiction dependence DSM criteria and ICD criteria are included.
 Definition of drug abuse and definition of alcohol abuse are included.
 Drug addiction, drug dependence, drug and alcohol addiction facts information are included.
 Drug abuse, substance abuse, drug and alcohol abuse help and information are included.